The CGL

 The Road to Research Centre

-The foundation of the Centre for Garden Art and Landscape Architecture goes back to an initiative in the 1990s, when Prof. Dr. Dieter Hennebo and Prof. Günter Nagel, in cooperation with, among others, Prof. Dr. Hubertus Fischer and Prof. Dr. Kaspar Klaffke, organized the conference "Das künstliche Paradies.
-Gartenkunst im Spannungsfeld von Natur und Gesellschaft", sponsored by the Lower Saxony Foundation.
-This resulted in the creation of the Research Centre for Garden Art and Experimental Landscape Architecture at the Institute for Landscape Architecture, the forerunner of today's CGL.
+The establishment of the Center for Garden Art and Landscape Architecture dates back to an initiative in the 1990s.
+In 1996, Prof. Dr. Dieter Hennebo, Prof. Günter Nagel, in cooperation with Prof. Dr. Hubertus Fischer and Prof. Dr. Kaspar Klaffke, organized the conference "The Artificial Paradise: Garden Art in the Interplay of Nature and Society" - supported by the Lower Saxony Foundation.
+This resulted in a research center for garden art and experimental landscape architecture at the Institute of Landscape Architecture.
+It was the precursor to today's CGL.